UEFA Conference League: Who could Caernarfon, Connah’s Quay and Penybont draw?

 RFS (Latvia)

-A dominant force in Latvian football in recent seasons, RFS have established themselves as regular participants in UEFA competitions.
-The side were in Europe in the 2024/25 season where they faced the likes of Turkish giants Galatasaray, German side Eintracht Frankfurt and even beat Dutch Giants Ajax.
+A dominant force in Latvian football in recent seasons, RFS have established itself as a regular participant in UEFA competitions.
+The side were in the league phase of the Europa League in the 2024/25 season, where they faced the likes of Turkish giants Galatasaray, German side Eintracht Frankfurt and even beat Dutch giants Ajax.